heainhtet/user_list_code_test/README.md

 ## How to Run the App

 Run the app on a connected device or emulator by specifying the flavor and entry point:
+Please use VPN.
+Due to restrictions imposed by the Myanmar government, or potential regional limitations of the API provider, the app’s API calls may not work properly without using a VPN.
+To ensure full functionality during testing or usage, please use a VPN set to a supported region.

 ```bash
 flutter run --flavor dev -t lib/main_dev.dart